Dogs And Fireworks: How To Help Your Dog

 Make sure you close your curtains, blinds and windows on fireworks night to try and block out the sound.
 Your dog also won’t be able to see flashing lights which could also worry them.
 Remember that people often set off fireworks a few days before and after the 5th, so you might want to do the same on these days too.

-Leave the Television or radio on during the fireworks
+Drown out the noise by leaving the Television or radio on during the fireworks

 Get toys out and plan games to play with your dog